-On the right you see many horizontal black stripes and two vertical blue bars.
+Above you see many horizontal black stripes and two vertical green striped bars.
 Do the blue bars have identical luminance?
 They certainly differ in perceived brightness.
-Grab the slider with the mouse and observe the startling change in brightness when the black grating is moved away from the blue bars.
+Grab the slider with the mouse and observe the startling change in brightness when the black grating is moved away from the green bars.

 Lateral inhibition predicts the opposite effect, so the mechanism must be quite different.
 See Corney & Lotto (2007) for a promising new explanation approach.
 White (1979, 1981) described these luminance effects, called White's illusion or Munker-White illusion.
 When the horizontal stripes differ in color (not black/white as here), strong color shifts result, the Munker illusion.

 Anderson BL (1997) A theory of illusory lightness and transparency in monocular and binocular images: the role of contour junctions.
 Perception 26:419–453